-PHP Classes And Objects.
-Here’s What You Need To Know
+What You Need To Know About PHP Classes And Objects

 Posted by TotalDC

-There is several advantages of OOP over procedural programming.
-Here is some of the most important:
+There are several advantages of OOP over procedural programming.
+Here are some of the most important:

 • It provides a clear modular structure for the programs.

-• It helps you adhere to the “don’t repeat yourself” principle, and thus make your code much easier to maintain, modify and debug.
+• It helps you adhere to the “don’t repeat yourself” principle and thus makes your code much easier to maintain, modify, and debug.

-• It makes it possible to create more complicated behavior with less code and shorter development time and high degree of reusability.
+• It makes it possible to create more complicated behavior with less code shorter development time and a high degree of reusability.

-Classes and objects are two main aspects of object oriented programming.
-A class is self-contained and independent collection of variables and functions which work together to perform one or more specific tasks, while objects are individual instances of a class.
+Classes and objects are two main aspects of object-oriented programming.
+A class is a self-contained and independent collection of variables and functions that work together to perform one or more specific tasks, while objects are individual instances of a class.

-Basically a class acts as a template from which multiple objects can be created.
-When objects are created, they inherit the same generic properties and behaviors but at the same time they can have different values or properties.
+A class acts as a template from which multiple objects can be created.
+When objects are created, they inherit the same generic properties and behaviors but at the same time, they can have different values or properties.

-Now let”s create a PHP file named Rectangle.php and put the code from the example inside it.
+Now let’s create a PHP file named Rectangle.php and put the code from the example inside it.
 Then you can use it wherever it is needed by simply including the Rectangle.php file.
-If you are new to include and require statements you can find an article about them here.
+If you are new to including and requiring statements you can find an article about them here.

 Now let’s look at the example: